konecnyjakub/mytester/README.md

 #### Setup and clean up

 If you need to do some things before/after each test in TestCase, you can define methods setUp/tearDown.
-And if you define methods startUp/shutDown, they will be automatically called at start/end of suit.
+And if you define methods startUp/shutDown, they will be automatically called at start/end of suite.

 Automated tests runner
 ----------------------